 Students will identify and explore the choices Terrell and the women made in the ways they dressed and the images they circulated and resisted.
-Students will be able to integrate elements of portrait analysis in their writing, engaging in a compare and contrast critical inquiry with key terms and incorporate their own argument about the the essential question: Is Black femme style revolutionary?
+Students will be able to integrate elements of portrait analysis in their writing, engaging in a compare and contrast critical inquiry with key terms and incorporate their own argument about the essential question: Is Black femme style revolutionary?

-$\frac{https://docs.google.com/forms/d/1PBkoZrVOBAi2uSX7WjlNo7RxiOdZ}{8skhuNwJtLj0Gz8/edit}$
+Google form: https://docs.google.com/forms/d/e/1FAIpQLSe-dCpZhEgMNiFGDyg2X8aJUm7irsCbYlwdyVToJ7Jkumt2jw/viewform

-- 1. Portrait--a likeness or an image-painting, photograph of a subject or person - 2.
-Symbol--something (an object) that represents something or someone else - 3.
-Subject--the person or people in a portrait - 4.
-Facial expression--the emotions of the subjects face and or body language - 5.
-Pose--how the subject is positioned in the portrait-standing, sitting, - 6.
-Setting--the objects and or scene of the portrait/the background - 7.
-Objects--the things in the setting and on the subject-eg a book, jewellry, a pen

-- 8. Scale--the size of the subject and objects in the setting - 9.
-Medium--what the artist used to create the picture or painting-photo, paint - 10.
-Message--what is the artist and subject trying to tell you, the intended meaning of the portrait
+- 1. Portrait-a likeness or an image-painting, photograph of a subject or person - 2.
+Symbol-something (an object) that represents something or someone else - 3.
+Subject-the person or people in a portrait - 4.
+Facial expression-the emotions of the subjects face and or body language - 5.
+Pose-how the subject is positioned in the portrait, e.g. standing, sitting, kneeling - 6.
+Setting-the objects and or scene of the portrait/the background - 7.
+Objects-the things in the setting and on the subject, e.g. a book, jewelry, a pen - 8.
+Scale-the size of the subject and objects in the setting - 9.
+Medium-what the artist used to create the picture (painting, pencil, photography) - 10.
+Message-what is the artist and subject trying to tell you, the intended meaning of the portrait

-Lesson 4: Mary Church Terrell and Black Maternal Health
+Lesson 4: Mary Church Terrell and Black Maternal Health (Does hope triumph over despair?)